 Your family’s health and happiness is our number one priority.
-It is all about giving you the best care and making it easy to access occupational therapists and speech pathologists who you can trust.
+It is all about giving you the best care and making it easy to access occupational therapists, psychologists and speech pathologists who you can trust.

 We assist children and young adults to develop life skills that they may find challenging and have the specialised skills for assisting children with Autism (ASD), Asperger's Disorder, ADHD, Sensory Processing Disorder, Intellectual Impairment, Dyslexia and other diagnosed disorders.

 We believe that everyone should have access to the therapy they require.
 Through the use of play, creative exercises and well proven evidence-based techniques we can assist with:

 life skills (e.g. community access, money handling, shopping, food preparation and other household tasks etc)

 attention/ concentration, organisation skills and difficulties with executive functioning

 literacy/ numeracy skills and other areas of academic performance

 emotional regulation, managing anxiety and self-calming strategies

 Not sure which therapist you need to see?
 If you require help and advice, CALL US ON 07 3398 9367 NOW for a confidential, obligation free discussion.